Books made by hand

 Please click on HYPERLINKS below for more information.

 The Kiss.
 Eight large, erotic linocuts by Julio César Peña Peralta, with an introduction and letterpress printed by Steve Miller, presented in a beautiful portfolio enclosure by Anna Embree.
 This edition is limited to 35 copies, numbered and with the colophon signed by the artist.
 This work has been in the hopper for five years while awaiting the linocuts.
-A 2020 publication is predicted.
+A 2020 publication date, pending the pandemic.

 Eight.
 8 mysterious, figurative 2" x 3" linocuts by Ramón Vargas, with accompanying commentary by Steve Miller and Mary Wehner.
 A small and vital book in a drum leaf binding.
-An edition of 75 copies, with a 2020 publication date.
+An edition of 75 copies, with a 2020 publication date, pending the pandemic.

 La Carrera / The Race